-British Rowing has launched a fund to support rowing clubs.
-The Club Emergency Fund aims to support affiliated clubs in the most need and whose future may be in jeopardy due to the coronavirus (COVID-19) pandemic.
-The fund has already provided support to a number of rowing clubs across the country, and we have recently extended the fund to cover the second lockdown period.
-Set the link below for more details.
+During the lockdowns, British Rowing operated a fund to support rowing clubs.
+This fund is now closed.
+The Club Emergency Fund supported a number of affiliated clubs in the most need and whose future may have been in jeopardy due to the coronavirus (COVID-19) pandemic.